There is an online game being played around you.

 She needs to make, publish and share.
 That’s level 1, which gives gives access to level 2 (make new online friends), which eventually unlocks level 3 (do fun things with online friends).

-If you’re currently a non-player character of the online game, someone who reads and watches, and you wants to become an active player, this is your next step: write sincerely, write earnestly, write prolifically.
+If you’re currently a non-player character of the online game, someone who reads and watches, and you want to become an active player, this is your next step: write sincerely, write earnestly, write prolifically.

 And most importantly, share your writing to let the others find you.